lsouthard/Matching/README.md

 summarise(n=n()) %>%
 ungroup()
 ```
-If I notice that there are very few people in my __control__ group that have a certain combinatons of levels then it'll be hard to match them to my __target__ group.
+If I notice that there are very few people in my __control__ group that have certain combinatons of levels then it'll be hard to match them to my __target__ group.
 This is especially true if there are more people in the __target__ group with a certain combination than the __control__ group, unless you can use replacement.
 Using replacement is usually specific to your hypothesis.

 Let's make this more concrete: say we are matching on gender and ethnicity.